-An Garda Síochána Annual Report Policing Plan 2022
+An Garda Síochána Annual Report Policing Plan 2024

-An Garda Síochána Annual Report Policing Plan 2022 (Garda Síochána 2022c) proposed by Garda Commissioner Drew Harris represents the first of three annual plans to give effect to the An Garda Síochána Strategy Statement 2022-2024 (An Garda Síochána 2022d).
-The focus of the Policing Plan 2022 is on community policing and preventing and detecting crime.
-While drug trafficking is only mentioned in the Community pillar, it is implied throughout the document that drugs will be targeted.
-Five pillars were highlighted by AGS in 2022:
+The AGS Annual Report Policing Plan 2024 (An Garda Síochána 2024) proposed by Garda Commissioner Drew Harris, represents the last of three annual plans to give effect to the AGS Strategy Statement 2022-2024 (An Garda Síochána 2022b).
+The Policing Plan 2024 builds on progress and momentum achieved in the previous plans and focuses on community policing and preventing and detecting crime.
+While drug trafficking is only mentioned in the community pillar, it is implied throughout the plan that drugs will be targeted.